quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 New unit tests for the event creator should be written for the following scenarios:

-- If no non-ancient transactions need to reach consensus, and there is no upcoming freeze, it should stop creating events.
+- If no non-ancient transactions need to reach consensus, there are no consensus transactions without a boundary round after them, and there is no upcoming freeze; it should stop creating events.
 - If the wall-clock time is less than 1 minute before the freeze time, it should create events regardless of any transactions that are pending or need to reach consensus.
 - If it is quiesced and there is a pending transaction that does not need to reach consensus (a state/block signature),